-Entering his 17th season as head coach of the Wheaton College men's basketball team in 2013-14, Brian Walmsley has compiled a 231-214 record in his tenure.
-Walmsley is the winningest coach in program history, and two seasons ago became just the second men’s or women’s hoops coach to reach the 200-win milestone with a 63-61 win over Springfield on January 13, 2011 at Emerson Gymnasium.
+Entering his 18th season as head coach of the Wheaton College men's basketball team in 2014-15, Brian Walmsley has compiled a 231-214 record in his tenure.
+Walmsley is the winningest coach in program history, and three seasons ago became just the second men’s or women’s hoops coach to reach the 200-win milestone with a 63-61 win over Springfield on January 13, 2011 at Emerson Gymnasium.

 Walmsley's teams have strung together seven of Wheaton's top nine single-season victory totals in the 22-year history of the program.
 In 1999-2000, the Lyons captured their first NEWMAC regular season championship after posting a 9-3 mark in conference play (16-9 overall).
 During his tenure at Wheaton, Walmsley has posted six seasons of 16-or-more wins and six ECAC Tournament bids.